 Cargo screening allows non-compliant cargo to be detected within seconds rather than days.
 Last minute changes to bookings, declarations, Bills of Lading and shipping instructions can be picked up in real time.
 This immediate response avoids such cargo from being loaded onto a ship thereby avoiding the risk of fires at sea.

-Customer Maersk Line is currently doing 13 million screenings a month.
+Maersk Line is the first customer signed to the new tool.
+Hazcheck Detect is currently doing 13 million screenings a month.
 With 500 ‘hits’ a day around 40 or 50 containers a week are stopped from being loaded onto a ship.
 With manual procedures used before Hazcheck Detect was available it would have been days before this crucial information was known.

 See the Q&A discussion YouTube video below with James Douglas, Exis CEO and industry publication HCB for more information.